mglerner/mglerner.github.io/drafts/setting-up-new-machine.md

 | Wolfram CDF Player |   |

 The only one of these I'm worried about is Slack.
 I never really know how to reinstall it, because I have some weird combination of "magic links" and emails and accounts and passwords and who knows what.
 Maybe it will just magically work, but I took screenshots of my workspaces just in case.
 Good thing, because Slack started showing up as blank right afterwords.
 Did I mention the deep computer issues?
 Ugh.

+# About to flip the switch

+This all seems a bit too easy.
+So we'll see what goes deeply wrong.